Internal Management System and Key Performance Indicators

 Sales revenue, which does not include the figures for our equity-accounted Chinese joint ventures, reflects our market success in financial terms.
 Following adjustment for our use of resources, the operating result reflects the Company’s actual business activity and documents the economic success of our core business.
 The operating return on sales is the ratio of the operating result to sales revenue.

 The research and development ratio (R&D ratio) in the Automotive Division shows total research and development costs in relation to sales revenue.
 Research and development costs comprise a range of expenses, from futurology through to the development of marketable products.
 Particular emphasis is placed on the environmentally friendly orientation of our product portfolio, digitalization and new technologies.
-The R&D ratio underscores the efforts made to ensure the Company’s future viability: the goal of competitive profitability geared to sustainable growth.
+The R&D ratio reflects our activities undertaken to safeguard the Company’s future viability.

 Net cash flow in the Automotive Division represents the excess funds from operating activities available for dividend payments, for example.
 It is calculated as cash flows from operating activities less cash flows from investing activities attributable to operating activities.

 Net liquidity in the Automotive Division is the total of cash, cash equivalents, securities, loans and time deposits not financed by third-party borrowings.
 To safeguard our business activities, we have formulated the strategic target that net liquidity in the Automotive Division should amount to approximately 10% of the consolidated sales revenue.